 Delve deep into history and build your knowledge of significant people, places and events and their impact on society, all within a city that is steeped in history.

 From the world-famous Canterbury Cathedral to the ancient St Augustine's Abbey, our campus is just footsteps from these fascinating sites, so you can immerse yourself in history from day one.
+Our History course is also highly rated nationally:

 A typical offer would be 88-112 UCAS Tariff points.